Ode to the West Wind: Fifth Canto

-It is also necessary to mention that the first-person pronouns again appear in a great frequency; but the possessive pronoun "my" predominates.
-Unlike the frequent use of the "I" in the previous canto that made the canto sound self-conscious, this canto might now sound self-possessed.
+The first-person pronouns again appear in great frequency; but the possessive pronoun "my" predominates.
+Unlike the frequent use of the "I" in the previous canto that made the canto sound self-conscious, this canto sounds self-possessed.
 The canto is no more a request or a prayer as it had been in the fourth canto—it is a demand.
 The poet becomes the wind's instrument, his "lyre" (57).
 This is a symbol of the poet's own passivity towards the wind; he becomes his musician and the wind's breath becomes his breath.
-The poet's attitude—towards the wind has changed: in the first canto the wind has been an "enchanter" (3), now the wind has become an "incantation" (65).
+The poet's attitude towards the wind has changed: in the first canto the wind has been an "enchanter" (3), now the wind has become an "incantation" (65).